EssWhyy/reliable-reddit/README.md

 ### For Developers (Manual Install)
 If you want to run this locally or contribute, clone the repo then:
-0. Follow instructions in the To Build section below
+0. Follow instructions in the *To Build* section below
 1. Open your browser's extension management page (chrome://extensions or about:debugging).
 2. Enable Developer Mode.
 3. Click Load unpacked and select the dist or root folder of the cloned project, if on Firefox/Chrome respectively.

 ### To Build (VSCode)
 1.	npm install
-2.	npx vite build (For Popup Script)
-3.	npx vite build --config vite.profile.config.ts vite.post.config.ts (For Content Scripts)
+2.	npm run build:all

 ________________________________________
 ## 🛠️ Tech Stack